policypriorityinference/policypriorityinference.github.io/themes/ppi/content/pages/app/index.md

 # The App
 <div class="pt-3 social-snippet">
-Learn how to launch and use the PPI app.
+Learn how to launch and use the PPI app
 </div>

 {{% /backgrounded-section %}}